 - One of the best ways to stay ahead of surprise medical expenses is to have an emergency fund in place for just such a situation.
 If you can manage it, have three to six months worth of expenses stashed away in a high-yield savings account.
 That way, if you’re dealing with medical bills or have to step away from work, you’ll have a bit of a cushion.

-- If you’re not sure how an unexpected medical expenses would fit into your finances, consider working with a financial advisor to develop a financial plan.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+- If you’re not sure how unexpected medical expenses could affect your finances, consider working with a financial advisor to develop a financial plan.
+If you don’t have a financial advisor yet, finding one doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo Credit: ©iStock.com/DuxX, ©iStock.com/SARINYAPINNGAM, ©iStock.com/Aja Koska